Eclipse openGENESIS Working Group Charter

-For actions (i) approving specifications for adoption; (ii) amending the terms of the working group's Participation agreement; (iii) approving or changing the name of the working group; and (iv) approving changes to annual Member contribution requirements; any such actions must be approved by no less than two-thirds (2/3) of the representatives present at a steering committee meeting.
+For actions (i) approving specifications for adoption; (ii) approving or changing the name of the working group; and (iii) approving changes to annual Member contribution requirements; any such actions must be approved by no less than two-thirds (2/3) of the representatives present at a steering committee meeting.

 Term and Dates of Elections